 - Expiration data are not always true or real.

-- When you doubt about germination, you better test the seed in a tray with moist toilet paper or moist garden earth.
+- When you doubt about germination power, you better test the leek seeds; lay 10 to 20 seeds in a tray on moist toilet paper or on moist kitchen paper.
+Put a lid on the tray.
+Find out how many seeds turn into plants.

 Complainting in the shop or at the supplier about bad germinating seeds will not be successfull, I think.
 The shopkeeper or supplier will mention the “Packed for” year and/or “Sell by” date.
 Or say that bad germination is due to the bad weather or your garden soil.